To know what you know and what you do not know, that is true knowledge. – Confucius

 We spoke about how we saw people courageously and passionately put their lives on hold, start support groups and, from almost nothing, begin protest groups that would lead to the massive rallies and protests throughout Australia, many of the biggest in Australian history.
 With tens of thousands of people mobilised in the streets of both the national capitals and regional cities.

 There were things that we agreed with and others we did not.
 But the courage and the strength of these groups of people inspired us.
-One friend regretted why she hadn’t dared to go down that path and was only a participant, mainly because she had been a significant leader in many businesses earlier in life and certainly had the skills to organise such organisations.
+One friend regretted why she hadn’t dared to go down that path and was only a participant.
+She had been a significant leader in many businesses earlier in life and certainly had the skills to create such organisations.
+So why hadn’t she done so?

 I pointed out that perhaps that wasn’t her role this time.
 She was in her middle sixties and had some health concerns.
 One of the major players we had discussed had just turned forty; another was a woman in her early thirties.
 Both had grown up in a world where being tech-savvy was part of the school program; they were still energetic with some powers of youth but old enough to apply wisdom to their actions.
 Both their physical and emotional resources were more attuned to taking a leading role or, in movie terms, the lead actor or Hollywood star in the events unfolding.
 I pointed out to my friend that perhaps her role was different this time.